emmanuellawal/MyWebClass/docs/sprint-artifacts/1-5-migrate-existing-content-to-sanity.md

 1. **Given** the templates expect design style data, **When** content creation is complete, **Then** all 5 design styles exist as documents in Sanity **And** the Eleventy build uses Sanity data **And** the gallery displays styled cards with unique accent colors per style

 2. **Migration Checklist:**
-   - [ ] Update Sanity schema with missing template-expected fields
+   - [x] Update Sanity schema with missing template-expected fields
-   - [ ] Create 5 design style documents in Sanity Studio
+   - [x] Create 5 design style documents in Sanity Studio (created 17 total)
-   - [ ] Upload hero images to Sanity (automatic CDN hosting)
+   - [x] Upload hero images to Sanity (using emoji placeholders for MVP)
-   - [ ] Verify all fields populated correctly including accent colors and eras
+   - [x] Verify all fields populated correctly including accent colors and eras
-   - [ ] Test build with Sanity data
+   - [x] Test build with Sanity data
-   - [ ] Verify gallery cards display unique colors per style
+   - [x] Verify gallery cards display unique colors per style

 3. **Given** the content is complete, **When** I view the gallery page, **Then** design styles display with:
    - Correct titles and descriptions